Getting Started with DOER DAPP

 Review the Security model

-If you prefer to explore hands-on, you can start by creating a simple intent with strict limits and short duration.
+Or simply begin by creating a small intent with strict limits and a short duration.

 Final Reminder

 "DOER DAPP is not about doing more automatically.
 It is about doing the right things, within boundaries you understand.
-If you stay deliberate, DOER DAPP stays safe."
+When your rules are clear, automation stays safe."